Skip to main content

 Why use it

-• catch runtime regressions that unit tests miss
+• Catch runtime regressions that unit tests miss.

-• validate extension behavior on real browser engines
+• Validate extension behavior on real browser engines.

-• verify multi-browser changes before release
+• Verify multi-browser changes before release.

 Typical setup

-Create a playwright.config.ts and define browser projects and reporting.
+Install Playwright test dependencies in your project: Create a playwright.config.ts and define browser projects and reporting.

 import {defineConfig, devices} from '@playwright/test'